 Nothing wrong with the plastic ones.
 Except they break easily, on about every protruding rock.
 And if you happen to hit the ground hard, they offer little to no cushion for your bum.

 4. Do You Visit the Winter Wonderland in Wrightwood with Kids?
-Use this Trick to Build the Snowman
+Use this Trick to Build a Snowman

 Let’s be honest, the snow might be there, but it’s hard and doesn’t stick at all.
-You may understand that the snowman needs to wait for the fresh snow.
-Your kids, though, don’t fall for this “excuse”.
+You may understand that the snowman needs to wait for the fresh, slightly moist snow.
+Your kids, however, don’t fall for this “excuse”.

 Look for the snow in the sunny areas in this case.
 Remove the hard layer and build a ball, using the snow underneath it.
 The inner layer still have some sticky ability, allowing for a small, yet much anticipated snowman.